-Our Citizen Science project is still seeking research advisors and collaborators to study the impact of the North Bay fire on the food safety of local produce, from a cumulative health perspective.
+Our Community Citizen Science project invites and is still seeking researchers, advisors, and collaborators to continue to study the impact of urban wild the North Bay fires on the local produce food safety of local produce., We hope this work will continue to support from a cumulative health perspective.
 We are seeking collaborators with substantial experience in their fields who can weigh in as advisors, as well as graduate students and researchers who can lend substantial capacity- such as long-term collaboration for publications and thesis or dissertation work.

-Above all: we are seeking researchers with a desire to research these questions in a holistic way that understands the value of local growers for a resilient economy, takes into account the health benefits of accessing fresh produce and the larger context of chemical contamination of the mainstream food system, and prioritizes collaboration with local community.
+Above all: we are seeking researchers with a desire to research these questions in a holistic way that that takes into account the value of local growers for a resilient economy, takes into account the health benefits of accessing fresh produce and the larger context of chemical contamination of the mainstream food system, and prioritizes collaboration with the local community.

 If you have these or other skills and have capacity to lend, please contact us at firstname.lastname@example.org.

 Lemieux, Paul M. "Emissions of Organic Air Toxics from Open Burning."
 Washington, DC, United States Environmental Protection Agency 62 (2002).